 Multitrip.com have already confirmed that they will cover cancellation as a result of positive Covid-19 diagnosis and cover medical expenses abroad resulting from Covid-19.
 This will be added to new and existing policies.

 If you do you wish to travel, but your flight is operating, you are not entitled to a refund, regardless of your health situation.
 You should be able to change your travel dates, but if you cancel because you do not want to fly, that is seen as your own personal decision and no refund will be due.

-Aer Lingus have also confirmed a reduced schedule for July.
-However, if you do not wish to travel, you can change your dates without paying change fees for all departures up to 30th September.
+Aer Lingus have also confirmed a reduced schedule for July and August.
+However, if you do not wish to travel, you can change your dates without paying change fees for all departures up to 31st December.